 Of course, there will always be variations based on what the rental agreement says.
-And, of course, you should always account for any and all legal guidelines for what each party should be responsible for.
+Of course, always account for all legal guidelines for what each party should be responsible for.

 What Are a Landlord’s Cleaning Responsibilities?

-A landlord’s responsibilities are numerous—but these can vary between what falls under landlord maintenance responsibilities, and what falls under a landlord’s cleaning responsibility for the rental property.
+A landlord’s responsibilities are numerous.
+However, these can vary between what is a landlord’s maintenance responsibility and what is a landlord’s cleaning responsibility.

-Additionally, windows and doors must all be reliable and have locks, and water has to be running hot and cold through the faucets in the house.
-If there is an issue, the landlord will need to call a plumbing service or get the repairs carried out.
+Additionally, windows and doors must all be reliable and have locks.
+Water also has to be running hot and cold through the faucets in the house.
+If there is an issue, the landlord must call a plumbing service or get the repairs carried out.

 What Are a Tenant’s Cleaning Responsibilities?